CritFailMods/Icarus-Mods/README.md

 **GLASS BUILDINGS: >> (Only included with FHComplete) <<**
 * Added 50% tree collision resistance and 100% wind damage resistance

+**ENERGY NETWORK: (included with FHComplete and FHEnergy)**
+* Biofuel Generator & Solar Panels now support 50,000 units of power instead of 5k
+* Fuel cans set to x5 capacity
+* Biofuel-powered lights have larger capacity for fuel

 **ITEM REWARDS: (included with FHComplete and FHCrops&Carcasses)**
 * Grown crop yields increased